 - If the meeting involves many speakers (eg. team meeting), try to aim at half of the room at least with Ava.
 If you are able to convince your manager to have your whole team download the app, you’ll have half of the room equipped with Ava!
 An Ava user can then sit next to a non-Ava user, and share one smartphone.

-Also, for situations you don't have a good experience with Ava, feel free to ask us about it.
+Also, for situations in which you don't have a good experience with Ava, feel free to contact us.
 Sometimes the setup can be tweaked, according to the context.
 Also, keep an eye on our new updates as we'll keep improving and making the total accessibility experience better and easier over time.